History of the Pittsburgh Steelers: 1992–2006: Bill Cowher's years

-1992: Upset by Buffalo
+1992–1994: Return to playoff success

 Cowher made an immediate impact in the 1992 season, as did third-year running back Barry Foster whose 1,690 yards was second in the NFL behind Emmitt Smith.
 Woodson recorded six sacks, a career-high.
 The Steelers' 11–5 record won them the AFC Central title and a first-round playoff bye.
 Their hopes, however, came to a crashing end against the surging Buffalo Bills, in a 24–3 loss.

-1993: Upset by Chiefs

-The Steelers collapsed near the end of the 1993 season, starting 6–3 but finishing 9–7.
+Near the end of the 1993 season, the team collapsed, starting 6–3 but finishing 9–7.
 They clinched the final playoff spot at 9–7, and travelled to Arrowhead Stadium to face the Kansas City Chiefs in the wild card round.
-Leading 24–17 with two minutes left, the Steelers defense gave up a Joe Montana fourth-down touchdown pass to little-known Tim Barnett to tie the game.
+Leading 24–17 with two minutes left, the Steelers defense gave up a Joe Montana fourth-down touchdown pass to Tim Barnett to tie the game.
 In overtime, the Chiefs won on a Nick Lowery field goal.
-This was the last time the Chiefs won a home playoff game until 2018.
-They lost 6 straight home playoff games from 1994 to 2017 (including one to the Steelers in 2016), an NFL record.

-1994: Upset by Chargers

 The 1994 season brought back memories of the 1970s Steeler teams.
 Barry Foster was joined in the backfield by rookie Bam Morris, and together they gained almost 1,700 rushing yards.
 The "Steel Curtain" defense made a resurgence, with Kevin Greene responsible for 14 sacks and Greg Lloyd tacking on 10 more.
 The Steelers' 12–4 record clinched them home-field advantage throughout the AFC playoffs.
 In the divisional playoff Pittsburgh walloped the Cleveland Browns 29–9, and were heavily favored in the conference championship against the San Diego Chargers.
 The Steelers seemed to dominate when the numbers were crunched: O'Donnell passed for 349 yards to Stan Humphries' 165, and had a nearly 2–1 edge in time of possession.
 But they gave up a 13–3 lead in the 3rd quarter when Alfred Pupunu and Tony Martin caught touchdowns of 43 yards each, and it was the Chargers who advanced to Super Bowl XXIX, by the score of 17–13.
 The 1994 Steelers finished their disappointing season three yards away from their first Super Bowl appearance since 1980 as an O'Donnell pass to Foster was batted down.
 This play epitomized the Steelers' season – incomplete.
 AFC Championship collapses, unfortunately for the Steelers, would become a hallmark of the Cowher era.